 Average Weather in Ann Arbor Michigan, United States

-In Ann Arbor, the temperature typically varies from 17°F to 84°F over the course of the year, and is rarely below 1°F or above 92°F.
+In Ann Arbor, the summers are warm, the winters are freezing and windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 17°F to 84°F and is rarely below 1°F or above 92°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Ann Arbor, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Ann Arbor begins around June 1 and lasts for 5.0 months, ending around November 1.
 On August 23, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 67% of the time, and overcast or mostly cloudy 33% of the time.

 The cloudier part of the year begins around November 1 and lasts for 7.0 months, ending around June 1.
 On January 10, the cloudiest day of the year, the sky is overcast or mostly cloudy 64% of the time, and clear, mostly clear, or partly cloudy 36% of the time.